Becoming a New Zealand Citizen

-Rotorua Lakes Council hosts the formal ceremony in which you stand before the Mayor or Deputy Mayor and take the Oath or Affirmation of Allegiance, declaring you will honour Queen Elizabeth II, Queen of New Zealand, obey the laws of New Zealand and be a good citizen.
+Rotorua Lakes Council hosts the formal ceremony in which you stand before the Mayor or Deputy Mayor and take the Oath or Affirmation of Allegiance, declaring you will honour King Charles III, King of New Zealand, obey the laws of New Zealand and be a good citizen.

 Where are the citizenship ceremonies held?

 In the Council Chambers, Civic Centre, 1061 Haupapa Street.

 Who can attend a citizenship ceremony?

 Ceremonies are open to the public, but usually only the candidates and their family/friends attend.

 How will I know when my ceremony is?